The new and improvedboasts reworked components, guidance and overall better experience. Check out our review to see how it holds up.

 The Sigma R19 does a lot right in improving the small things, with the emphasis on improving usability ringing clear in this revision.
 Although it’s some small shame that the overall design has stood pretty still over the years.
 Things could perhaps freshen up with improved filament placement, a bed that spreads heat better, quieter motors and the like.

 In terms of print quality, the Sigma comes close to the likes of the Ultimaker’s flagship S5 3D printer.
 The lack of connectivity options and baked-in networkability out of the box could be a limiting factor for those looking to create a farm or closely monitor the running of the printer; it’s something that highlights the contrast between the Sigma and the S5, two machines that yield similar results.

 However, at roughly half the price of the S5 (our top pick for dual extrusion), the Sigma R19 presents exceptional value for money.

 More of a by-the-numbers kind of maker?
 Here are the cold hard tech specs for the BCN3D Sigma R19 3D printer:

-License: The text of "BCN3D Sigma R19 – Review the Specs of This 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 BCN3D Sigma R19 Review – The Best Sigma Yet" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP